-Our Nancy bags are made by Kravan House, our partner social enterprise that has been employing, training, and supporting disabled artisans in Cambodia since 2003.
-It is one of Cambodia’s oldest social enterprises.
-Each Nancy Bag is handmade with love and care by employees of Kraven House, so please note that every bag is unique, and the placement of the fabric design is different on each item.
+Our Delia bags are made by Women for Women, our partner foundation based in Cambodia.
+Women for Women prides itself in providing opportunities and skills that empower Cambodian women and girls to be leaders in their community.
+Each Delia Bag is handmade with love and care by the women of Women for Women, so please note that every bag is unique, and the placement of the fabric design is different on each item.

 Papulankutja Artists and Flying Fox Fabrics:

 This Nancy Bag features fabric from the collaboration between Papulankutja Artist and Flying Fox Fabrics.
 This collaboration has produced a vibrant range of digitally printed fabrics which feature original artworks from Papulankutja artists.
 The artist of each artwork is paid royalties for every metre printed.